RhizomeDB/dbsp-notes/README.md

 A collection of deltas, combining multiple ZSets or Indexed ZSets.

-Traces can be written as lists of 4-tuples:
+Traces MAY be written as lists of 4-tuples:

 ```
 [